belliash/wanmonitor/README.md

-# Archived: Project has been moved to [CodingWorkshop GIT](https://git.codingworkshop.eu.org/)!
+# Archived: Project has been moved to [CodingWorkshop](https://git.codingworkshop.eu.org/)!

 This repository will probably NOT be updated anymore.
 Check [CodingWorkshop GIT](https://git.codingworkshop.eu.org/) for up-to-date version and other projects.